Strychnine total synthesis: Ring VI synthesis

-Magnus synthesis
+Magnus synthesis (1992)

-In this effort one of strychnine's many degradation products was synthesised first (the relay compound), a compound also available in several steps from another degradation product called the Wieland-Gumlich aldehyde.
-In the final leg strychnine itself was synthesised from the relay compound.
+Woodward's synthesis of strychnine stood as the only one for nearly four decades.
+In 1992, Magnus and co-workers reported a new pathway to strychnine via the synthesis of one of its many degradation products, the Wieland-Gumlich aldehyde.
+Beginning from the aldehyde 1, the "relay compound" 2 was achieved over the course of four reaction steps.
+This relay compound could be then be transformed into the target strychnine 3 in nine steps.

-Overman synthesis
+Overman synthesis (1993)

-The Overman synthesis (1993) took a chiral cyclopentene compound as starting material obtained by enzymatic hydrolysis of cis-1,4-diacetoxycyclopent-2-ene.
-This starting material was converted in several steps to trialkylstannane 2 which was then coupled with an aryl iodide 1 in a Stille reaction in presence of carbon monoxide (tris(dibenzylideneacetone)dipalladium(0), triphenylarsine).
-The internal double in 3 was converted to an epoxide using tert-Butyl hydroperoxide, the carbonyl group was then converted to an alkene in a Wittig reaction using Ph_{3}P=CH_{2} and the TIPS group was hydrolyzed (TBAF) and replaced by a trifluoroacetamide group (NH_{2}COCF_{3}, NaH) in 4.
-Cyclization (NaH) took place next, opening the epoxide ring and the trifluoroacetyl group was removed using KOH affording azabicyclooctane 5.
+The Overman synthesis of strychnine took a chiral cyclopentene compound 1 as the starting material, obtained by enzymatic hydrolysis of cis-1,4-diacetoxycyclopent-2-ene (not pictured).
+This starting material was converted in several steps to trialkylstannane 2, which was then coupled to aryl iodide 3 in a Stille reaction using a (tris(dibenzylideneacetone)dipalladium(0) catalyst, triphenylarsine, and carbon monoxide.

-The key step was an aza-Cope-Mannich reaction initiated by an amine-carbonyl condensation using formaldehyde and forming 6 in a quantitative yield:
+The cyclic alkene in enone 4 was converted to an epoxide using tert-butyl hydroperoxide; the adjacent carbonyl group was then converted to an alkene in a Wittig reaction using Ph_{3}P=CH_{2}, and the TIPS group was hydrolyzed (TBAF) and replaced by a trifluoroacetamide group (NH_{2}COCF_{3}, NaH) resulting in compound 5.
+Cyclization of 5 using sodium hydride opened the epoxide ring, and the trifluoroacetyl group was removed using potassium hydroxide, affording azabicyclooctane 6.

-In the final sequence strychnine was obtained through the Wieland-Gumlich aldehyde (10):
+The key step of the synthetic pathway was an aza-Cope-Mannich reaction, initiated by an amine-carbonyl condensation using paraformaldehyde and heating in order to form intermediate 7 in nearly quantitative yield.